gaelforcerobotics/gaelforcerobotics.github.io/README.md

 ### Styling
 * Make a separate `*.css` file with your team's code and link it to the page along with the main css
     * Example: `5327S.css`
+* Any fonts you use must be placed in the `css/` directory and should be imported in a separate file that looks like `teamfonts.css`
+    * Example: `5327Sfonts.css`
 * Must write UX friendly code.
 This means that:
     * All paragraphs or bodies of text (if not using the pre-existing classes) must be left-aligned.
     * Must have easily noticeable links and hover-able elements.